What Do Cockroaches Eat?

 Practical Tips for Managing Attractants

-By implementing these tips, you can create an environment that’s less appealing to cockroaches, thereby reducing the risk of infestation.
+By implementing these simple but effective tips, you can create an environment that is less inviting to cockroaches, making your home more pest-resistant.

 The Role of Diet in Cockroach Behavior and Infestations